 Then, on Oct.
 17, 934 Gallery received a formal letter from Mann, in which the landlord demanded that the mural be removed by Oct.
 25.

 For Ramos, the timing of the decision – falling just days after the Oct.
 15 end of Hispanic Heritage Month – added to her already growing frustrations.
 She described feeling tokenized, with the trio’s work uplifted under the month's spotlight and then summarily discarded once attentions turned.
 Subsequent conversations with the gallery that the three artists described as muddled did little to dampen these feelings.

 “It seemed like they didn’t want to help us or make it work, and it was just like, ‘We’re censoring it,’” said Ramos, who then alluded to a metal sculpture that was positioned to obscure the mural in the days after the gallery received Mann’s letter.
 “When they put that cage in front of her, it was like, ‘Oh, she just got detained at the border.’ … And that was the explosion.”

 On Oct.
-26, the day after 934 Gallery with information about Mann’s letter and the need to paint over the mural – a decision Martin said emerged following discussions with attorneys in which the board determined it was legally bound to comply with the demand – Ramos on Instagram.
+26, the day after 934 Gallery went public on social media with information about Mann’s letter and the need to paint over the mural – a decision Martin said emerged following discussions with attorneys in which the board determined it was legally bound to comply with the demand – Ramos posted her own video on Instagram.